jepstein-eagle/adaptable/packages/adaptable/readme/functions/format-column-function.md

 # Format Column (AdaptableFunction)

-The Format Column([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `FormatColumn`) Function enables columns to be given a particular style (i.e. colours, font size etc) which **all cells** in the Column will display.
+The Format Column([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `FormatColumn`) Function enables columns to be given a particular style (i.e. colours, font size etc) and / or Display Format which **all cells** in the Column will display.

+### Style

-Users need simply to select the column and choose the fore and back colours and font properties as appropriate.
+Users can set the style for the Column by simply selecting the fore and back colours and any font properties as appropriate.

 > Format Column differs from the [Conditional Styles Function](./conditional-style-function.md) because the latter only applies the style when a particular condition is met.
 However Format Column will always style the column irrespective of the data contained in the cell.

 The style has the last level of style-application preference, so any quick searches or conditional styles will be applied ahead of it.

+### Display Format

+The Display Format sets how value in the column will be formmatted, so that it matches the precise requirements of the users.

+> Setting a Display Format does NOT change the underlying cell value.

+Display Formats can be set for:

+- **Numeric Columns**:  users can set values for Prefix, Suffix, Fraction Separator, Integer Separator, Fraction Digits, Integer Digits, Multiplier and Negative Parentheses.

+- **Date Columns**: users can set their own date pattern or select from one of the presets.
+The full list of the available patterns is [here](https://www.unicode.org/reports/tr35/tr35-dates.html#Date_Field_Symbol_Table)

 ## UI Elements